bhklab/SignatureSets/README.md

 ## Setup

 The latest version of SignatureSets repository can be found on the [SignatureSets GitHub repository](https://github.com/bhklab/SignatureSets).
+The package is not yet on CRAN or Bioconductor.
 To set up the repository, please download this folder locally:

 ``` bash